-- 1. Submit journals weekly on Friday by 1230 hr to the instructor's mailbox in SE12-418 or by e-mail. - 2.
+- 1. Submit journals on Friday by 1230 hr to the instructor's mailbox in SE12-418 or by e-mail.
+(See practicum map for due dates.) - 2.
 Journals are to be done in a duo-tang or small notebook $(8\frac{1}{2} \times 11)$ or using the electronic template. - 3.
 Please leave a 2" margin on the right side of the page for instructor comments. - 4.
-The journal requirement needs to achieve a satisfactory level in order to be successful in Nursing of Families Practicum - level 3.
+The journal requirement needs to achieve a satisfactory level in order to be successful in Nursing of Families Practicum Level 3.
 Instructor feedback will be provided to assist you in your journaling.
-Guidelines regarding journal expectations are outlined below. - 5.
-Do not use patient or staff names in your journal, just initials. - 6.
-Please make an appointment to see your clinical instructor if you require assistance or more feedback at any time during the clinical experience.
+Guidelines regarding journal expectations are outlined below.

+- 5. Do not use patient or staff names in your journal, just initials. - Submission of assignments by e-mail may be required at instructor's discretion.